kolibri2/moviesuggestions/README.md

 The dataset used for this project is [The Movies Dataset](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset), which is available on Kaggle.
-You must download the dataset manually before running the project.
+Download the dataset manually before running the project.

 ## Installation and Setup